hetu-script/hetu-script/docs/docs/en-US/grammar/import/readme.md

 ''');
 ```

 You have to use it in the form of a variable declaration, otherwise the importing won't have any effect.
+This is to say, you have to explicitly list all symbols that you wish to import, or to give a alias name to the imported namespace when using this statement.

 ```javascript
 require('source1.ht'); // this won't have any effect!